 I apparently love tinkering with my deodorant recipes.
-This detoxing homemade clay deodorant had to go through many tests in order to make it glide nicely, work wonderfully, and also not be a melting mess.
+This homemade clay deodorant recipe had to go through many tests in order to make it glide nicely, work wonderfully, and also not be a melting mess.

 My Coconut oil and baking soda deodorant recipe is easy, frugal, and fun because you get to add the scents that you like using essential oils that will also kill bacteria.
 I have never had a problem and LOVE it, as do most people.
 It really works!
 Get the Recipe here.